lhmd/lhmd/README.md

 ### Glad to see you here!
-I am a junior student at Zhejiang University, majoring in Software Engineering, minor in Advanced Honor Class of Engineering Education(ACEE) at Chu Kochen Honors College, and will graduate from Zhejiang University with a B.S. in Engineering in 2025!
+I am a junior student at Zhejiang University, majoring in Software Engineering, minor in Advanced Honor Class of Engineering Education(ACEE) at Chu Kochen Honors College.

-My research interest is computer vision and I have been working as a research assistant in State Key Laboratory of Computer-aided Design & Computer Graphics at Zhejiang University since September 2022 under the supervision of Prof. Xiaowei Zhou and Sida Peng.
+My research interest is computer vision and I have been working as a research assistant in State Key Laboratory of Computer-aided Design & Computer Graphics at Zhejiang University.

 <br/>